K-Divyasri/ACL--NLP-tasks/README.md

 ## Overview

-This is a proof of concept for the Emotional Analysis shared task organized by the ACL DravidanLangTech 2022.
+This is a proof of concept for the Emotional Analysis and Abusive Comment Detection shared task organized by the ACL DravidanLangTech 2022.

 ## Dataset
-The dataset was given by the organizers of Emotional Analysis - DravidanLangTech.
+The dataset was given by the organizers of Emotional Analysis and Abusive Comment Detection - DravidanLangTech.
 Tamil is a low resource South Indian Dravidan Language, the emotional analysis dataset contains 5940 datapoints with 8 classes and the abusive comment detection dataset contains 9440 datapoints with 11 classes.

 ## Preprocessing